Russ Harvey Consulting - Computer and Internet Services

 Most Windows 10 Computers Cannot Run Windows 11

-Microsoft has already begun to default to Windows 11 information.
-You may have to search for information specific to Windows 10 (it may be a separate tab).
+Microsoft's website now defaults to Windows 11 information.
+You may have to search for information specific to Windows 10 or it may be contained on a separate tab.
+Now that support for Windows 10 has officially ended, content will gradually cease to be maintained and will disappear over time.

 The current version, 22H2, will be the final version of Windows 10, and all editions will remain in support with monthly security update releases through that date.